berkayctn/PasswordCracker/README.md

 # PasswordCracker
-This code snippet cracks passwords using Genetic Algorithms in the terms of Artificial Intelligence.
+This code snippet cracks passwords using Genetic Algorithms in terms of Artificial Intelligence.